exercism/java/exercises/concept/cars-assemble/.docs/instructions.md

 ## 1. Calculate the production rate per hour

-Implement the `CarsAssemble.productionRatePerHour()` method to calculate the assembly line's production rate per hour, taking into account its current assembly line's speed :
+Implement the `CarsAssemble.productionRatePerHour()` method to calculate the assembly line's production rate per hour, taking into account its current assembly line's speed and success rate:

 ```Java
 CarsAssemble.productionRatePerHour(6)